 The lifetime mortgage option for those looking to release equity is a hybrid of a traditional remortgage.
 There is still a headline interest rate, interest repayments, and capital repayment at the end of the arrangement.
 However, when looking at the details, it is essential to remember:

 - Interest is rolled up and repaid together with capital

 - There are no monthly repayments

 - There is a drawdown option to take funds when required rather than in one lump sum

-- Initial loan amount and interest is repaid when the property is sold
+- The initial loan amount and interest are repaid when the property is sold

-- Property is sold on death or a move into full-time care
+- Property is sold your on death or move into full-time care

 Due to the element of interest on interest and the risk that property prices may not rise in the longer term, the traditional LTV ratio on a lifetime mortgage is between 45% and 58%.
 The older the homeowner, the higher the LTV ratio because: